Helenyin123/changnote/web-technology-project.md

 <%include partials/footer%>   <!--Attach footer.ejs-->
 ```

 **Post Handle Request:**

-In ejs file, we need to create a form and define the "action" and "method" property, in javascript, we define a new post route, get the data from  req.body, and add it to the dataset, then redirect to original page. we need to install "body-parser" package.
+In ejs file, we need to create a form and define the "action" and "method" property, in javascript, we define a new post route, get the data from  req.body, and add it to the dataset, then redirect to original page.

+We need to install "body-parser" package. `npm install body-parser --save`

 ```js
 var bodyParser = require("body-parser");